 Sling TV is yet another live streaming TV service that gives you access to the channels you want to watch most, including sports channels and HGTV.
 Prices range from $25 to $40 per month depending on which package you prefer.

-Cut The Cord Already!
-Start Saving Today
+Cut The Cord and Use Cable Alternatives to Start Saving Today

 With all of the free and paid entertainment options available today, there’s no point in keeping your cable subscription.
 Cut the cord today.
 Find cheaper options to get your TV fix.